Food security in Malawi

-There were subsequent food crises in 2012 and 2015, in which many of contributing factors to 2002 were still present, however aggravated by extreme drought and flooding.
-In 2012, the food crisis was due low rainfall affecting that years maize harvest combine with inflation to due a devaluation of the kwacha.
-After conditions started to improve in 2014, the following year saw extreme droughts followed by extreme flooding.
-This led to another food crisis in 2015 and the president declaring a state of emergency.
+The United Nations Children's Fund (UNICEF) estimated that there are 46,000 severely malnourished children in Malawi.
+In 2023, UNICEF warned that over 500,000 Malawian children in Malawi faced the risk of malnutrition.
 Today, many programs are put in place in Malawi to address climate instability, poverty and diversification in term of both the economy and agriculture.

-History 1970-2010
+History and background

-Scholars trace back Malawi's food crisis to 1991 and 1992, when a drought in southern Africa severely reduced Malawi's maize production.
+Scholars have traced back Malawi's food crisis to 1991 and 1992, when a drought in southern Africa severely reduced Malawi's maize production.
 The price of maize shot up: the cost of maize, which is 54% of the average caloric intake for Malawians, almost doubled between 1992 and 1993.
-Although there was a maize surplus in 1993 due to improved rainfall and government-subsidized hybrid maize seed and fertilizer, food consumption did not increase because of people's eating and coping habits during the famine.
+Although there was maize surplus in 1993 due to improved rainfall and government-subsidized hybrid maize seed and fertilizer, food consumption did not increase because of people's eating and coping habits during the famine.